-I used these soccer ball cupcake toppers for my soccer themed cupcakes.
+I used these soccer ball cupcake toppers for my soccer-themed cupcakes.
 They were made entirely of royal icing and are totally edible.
-And they are pretty easy to make too so long as you have the royal icing in the right consistency and the soccer ball templates ready.
+And these toppers are pretty easy to make too so long as you have the royal icing in the right consistency.
+And the soccer ball templates ready.

 Let’s see my full tutorial on how to make these soccer cupcake toppers below:

 These were the main supplies I used to make the soccer cupcake toppers:

 - Royal icing – I made the royal icing using meringue powder (click here for the recipe).
 I wanted the icing to be in medium stiff consistency.
 So I reduced the amount of icing sugar I added into the icing (my recipe is for a stiff consistency icing).
 The icing should still form peaks in this consistency, it’s just that it will be easier to pipe in this consistency as compared to the stiff consistency.

 - Soccer ball templates – these are the next most important item in making the soccer ball toppers.

 - Food color – I used Wilton gel paste food color in black, red, green, and brown for the black sections of the soccer ball.
 I find mixing these colors gave me a better shade of black than if I was to use only black food color.
 As for the white sections of the balls, I did not add any color to the royal icing.
 Its original white color was perfect for the white.

 - Wilton round tip number 2 to pipe the outlines and fill the sections of the ball toppers with icing.

 - Disposable piping bags – I used 2 piping bags, one for the black icing and the other for the white one.
 Both were fitted with round tips.

 And this was how I made the toppers: